syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/render-ej2-pdf-viewer-in-blazor.md

 ---
 layout: post
-title: Render JS PDF Viewer in Blazor | Syncfusion®
+title: Render JS PDF Viewer in Blazor | Syncfusion&reg;
-description: Learn here all about how to render the JS PDF Viewer in Syncfusion® Blazor PDF Viewer component and more.
+description: Learn here all about how to render the JS PDF Viewer in Syncfusion&reg; Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug